akshay-b1/Project_2024_Group17/Report.md

 - Bitonic Sort: Jesung Ha
 - Sample Sort: Aayush Garg
 - Merge Sort: Jeffrey Slobodkin
-- Radix Sort (Akshay Belhe) : sorting algorithm that works by sorting numbers digit by digit, starting from the least significant digit.
+- Radix Sort (Akshay Belhe) : works by sorting numbers digit by digit, starting from the least significant digit.
 In parallel Radix Sort, the work of sorting each digit is split across multiple processors.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes